WassimTenachi/PhySO/README.md

 - `physo.physym.reward.USE_PARALLEL_OPTI_CONST = True`.

 By default, both of these are true as parallel mode is typically faster for this task.
-However, if you are using a batch size $<10k$, due to communication overhead it might be worth it to disable it for this task via:
+However, if you are using a batch size <10k, due to communication overhead it might be worth it to disable it for this task via:
 ```
 physo.physym.reward.USE_PARALLEL_OPTI_CONST = False
 ```

-2. Reward computation
+2. Parallel reward computation

 Parallel reward computation is enabled if and only if :
 - The system is compatible (checked by `physo.physym.execute.ParallelExeAvailability`).